Saving Emails in Salesforce via SmartCloud Connect: An Overview¶

 2. Next, Related records search in Salesforce is performed to determine if there has been previous communication (that is, saved Salesforce records) related to message sender/recipients and other contact data found in the message.
 Furthermore, at this step SmartCloud Connect obtains relevant contextual information about the message to be displayed in the Sidebar and put in prefilled record fields, if related records are found.

-Please note that service email messages cannot be shared in Salesforce or processed in any way so the Add-In cannot be opened for the following kinds of emails:
+Service email messages cannot be shared in Salesforce or processed in any way so the Add-In cannot be opened for the following kinds of emails:

 - MS Outlook message read receipts